 Be on time!

-If you have any doubt about your situation, contact the embassy.
+If you have any doubt about your situation, contact the Consulate.
 A brief summary on the internet is not enough to understand the nuances of the legislation.

 Sometimes it is important that an action happens on time!
-Contact the embassy on time if you think this is the case for you:
+Contact the Consulate on time if you think this is the case for you:

-- If you are Belgian and you were born abroad, your child is not always automatically Belgian.
-If you were born abroad, and so is your child, it is possible that your child is not a Belgian.
-Some children can become Belgian but only before they are five.
-The procedure can take a long time so contact us in time if you think you are in this case.
+- If you are a Belgian and you were born abroad, your child is not always automatically Belgian.
+If you were born abroad, and so was your child, it is possible that your child is not a Belgian.
+Some children can become Belgians but only before they are five.
+The procedure can take a long time so contact us early if you think you are in this case.

-A child can only inherit the Belgian nationality if you are the legal parent under Belgian law.
+- A child can only inherit the Belgian nationality if you are the legal parent under Belgian law.
 If in doubt, contact us, as foreign birth certificates are not always valid under Belgian law.
-The risk is greater if you are not officially married, if you or your partner were previously married, or the birth has never been registered with the Belgian professional consulate.
+The risk is greater if you are not officially married, if you or your partner were previously married, or the birth has never been registered with a Belgian consulate.